lightning485/lidar_ws/README.md

 # lidar_ws
-This conains a ROS 1 workspace for playing around with my Livox Avia LiDAR
+This contains a ROS 1 workspace for playing around with my Livox Avia LiDAR